dfmonaco/my_site/src/posts/understanding_node-the_event_loop.md

 });
 ```

-Running this script we can see that the execution order for the registered callbacks is exactly what we explained before:
+Running this script we can see that the execution order for the registered callbacks is exactly what was described before:

 ```js
 $ node event_loop.js